-The Canadian Blood Services’ (CBS) Partners for Life program provides an opportunity for organizations (primarily businesses, schools, service clubs, and churches) to show that they care about their fellow human beings by giving blood.
+HAAM is a member of the Canadian Blood Services’ (CBS) Partners for Life program, which provides an opportunity for organizations (primarily businesses, schools, service clubs, and churches) to show that they care about their fellow human beings by giving blood.
 All that’s necessary is for a group to register and then encourage its members to donate.
 There are no prizes involved – it’s just a friendly competition.
 Patients benefit because they get the blood they need, and the participating organizations benefit from the positive publicity (bragging rights) and the pride of doing a good turn.

 In order to have your donation credited towards HAAM’s pledge of 25 donations per year, you must first register for the Partners for Life program via the CBS website.
 This is a one-time only registration; after that, your future donations will automatically be electronically tracked and credited to HAAM.